karinayanh/8_Weeks_SQL_Challenge/Case_Study_#1-Danny's_Diner/Solution.md

 FROM most_popular
 WHERE rank = 1;
 ````
 The table below shows the most purchased products per customer.
-One customer may have more than 1 popular item.
+One customer may have more than one popular item.

 | customer_id   | product_name | most_purchased |
 |:-------------:|:------------:|:--------------:|